BVI Company Restoration

 - The application must be made within a 6 year period following the dissolution of the company.

 - A shareholder or director must swear an affidavit stating the circumstances surrounding the non-payment of fees and stating that the company has assets and/or is still trading

 - The company register must confirm in writing that assets are still held in the company’s name

 - A certified copy of the title of property or bank statement

-- Copy of a company search from the BVI Registry of Corporate Affairs showing struck off or dissolved status
+- Copy of a company search from the Registry of Corporate Affairs confirming the company has was dissolved

 - Copy of the Certificate of Incorporation